 - 1. You or your Authorized Representative shall be afforded an opportunity to appear before the Trustees and shall have the right and opportunity to examine witnesses, produce documents and other evidence material to the claim. - 2.
-The proceedings of the hearing shall be preserved. - 3.
-In conducting the hearing, the Trustees shall not be bound by the usual common law or statutory rules of evidence. - 4.
+The proceedings of the hearing shall be preserved.

+- 3. In conducting the hearing, the Trustees shall not be bound by the usual common law or statutory rules of evidence. - 4.
 You or your Authorized Representative shall have the right to review the records of the hearing and obtain a copy thereof, and review and obtain a copy of all documents and records introduced or referred to therein.
-Copies of documents shall be available at a reasonable cost.
-However, copies requested with respect to Disability Claims shall be made available free of charge. - 5.
+Copies of documents shall be available free of charge. - 5.
 Copies shall be made of all documents and records introduced at the hearing, and they shall be attached to the record of the hearing and made a part thereto. - 6.
 All information upon which the Trustees based their decision shall be disclosed to the Claimant or Authorized Representative at the hearing. - 7.
 In the event that additional evidence is introduced by the Trustees at the hearing which was not made available to you or your Authorized Representative prior to the hearing, you or your Authorized Representative shall be granted a continuance of so much time as you desire, not to exceed 30 days.
-(For purposes of this section, evidence discovered upon examination of your own witnesses shall not be considered "new evidence".)

-8. You or your Authorized Representative shall be afforded the opportunity of presenting any evidence on your behalf.
+(For purposes of this section, evidence discovered upon examination of your own witnesses shall not be considered "new evidence".) - 8.
+You or your Authorized Representative shall be afforded the opportunity of presenting any evidence on your behalf.
 If you or your Authorized Representative offers new evidence, the hearing may be adjourned for a period not to exceed 30 days to allow the Trustees to investigate the additional evidence or determine the accuracy of your new evidence.